 In principle, no timing should be necessary during the actual flights if the duration of the competitors' music pieces have been checked beforehand.
-A stopwatch is, however, necessary to start the music at the specified 30-second limit, should the competitor fail to signal it before, as well as to check that the landing does not happen later than the specified 30-second after the end of the music.
+A stopwatch is, however, necessary to start the music at the specified 30-second limit for Artistic Aerobatics; (15 seconds for AeroMusicals), should the competitor fail to signal it before, as well as to check that the landing does not happen later than the specified 30-second for Artistic Aerobatics; (15 seconds for AeroMusicals),after the end of the music.

-As soon as the music stops, there is no need for the judges to follow the remaining of the flight up to landing.
-It is, however, the Field Marshall's responsibility to make sure the competitor does not infringe on the flight space boundary.
+As soon as the music stops, there is no need for the judges to follow the remainder of the flight up to landing.
+It is, however, the Field Marshall's responsibility to make sure that the competitor does not infringe on the flight space boundary.
 In such a case, he shall inform the judges to zero out the corresponding scoring criterion.